Skip to content

 flights = [self._parse_flights_data(flight) for flight in flights_data]

-filters.trip_type == TripType.ONE_WAY
+if filters.trip_type == TripType.ONE_WAY:

 return flights

-flight_pairs = []
+flight_combos = []

 for selected_flight in flights[:top_n]:

-selected_flight_filters = deepcopy(filters)
+next_filters = deepcopy(filters)

-selected_flight_filters.flight_segments[0].selected_flight = selected_flight
+next_filters.flight_segments[selected_count].selected_flight = selected_flight

-return_flights = self.search(selected_flight_filters, top_n=top_n)
+next_results = self.search(next_filters, top_n=top_n)

-if return_flights is not None:
+if next_results is not None:

-return flight_pairs
+return flight_combos

 except Exception as e: